 Baked Tofu – Tasty marinated tofu baked until crispy on the outside and creamy and soft in the inside.
-This tofu recipe is simple, quick and a great vegan protein addition to any meal.
+This Crispy Tofu Recipe is simple, quick and a great vegan protein addition to any meal.
 Serve it with mouthwatering creamy Peanut Dipping Sauce for the perfect vegetarian party appetizer!

 I must admit, at home we usually only eat tofu cooked in soups or as part of a stir fry.
 I decided to try this recipe because it reminds me of crispy chicken bites but without any animal protein.
 As I have mentioned many times, my little one is vegetarian and as we all know, kids love crispy (fried) things.
 This tasty treat is baked – not fried, yet it is crispy, tasty and a great way to add healthy protein to our diet.